Frequently Asked Questions

 We currently import our film data from a collection of sources, our main ones being themoviedb.org, Wikipedia, and Freebase.
 Pulling in data from diverse sources is causing a few headaches and the occasional film gets missed.
-Please let us know via email at firstname.lastname@example.org with the film we're missing, and any links to it on Wikipedia or IMDB that will help us track down its details.
+Please let us know via email at firstname.lastname@example.org with the film we're missing, and any links to it on The Movie DB, Wikipedia or IMDB that will help us track down its details.
 The Movie DB links are our preferences where possible.

 - So who's behind this?

 Goodfilms was one of the first batch of startups accepted into the AngelCube program, a Melbourne based startup seed investment and accelerator program.
 At the conclusion of the program, Goodfilms closed a successful round of angel funding to further develop the product.